SirCryptic/resetryder/README.md

 * `--config`: JSON config file (default: config.json).

 ## Notes
-For CAPTCHAs, integrate a solver like 2Captcha (not included).
-Update config with API key.
+CAPTCHAs may block attempts—use a solver like 2Captcha (not included) or Selenium for automation.
+Edit config.json to add solver API keys when implemented.

 ## Disclaimer
 Not responsible for misuse.
 For educational and authorized testing only.
 Illegal without permission (e.g., CFAA, Computer Misuse Act).